dumindagamage/dataAnalyticsProject01/README.md

 - Approach: Used business context and manual capping instead of statistical methods like IQR, preserving important bulk purchases while reducing skew.
 - Rationale: Maintained business-relevant transactions that statistical methods might incorrectly flag as outliers.
 (This approach was guided by instructor feedback emphasizing the importance of business context over rigid statistical rules.)

+6. Suggestions for Further Improvements:
+- The products DOTCOM POSTAGE and POSTAGE contribute a significant portion of total sales volume.
+However, it’s unclear whether they should be classified as actual sales for analytical purposes.
+- Additionally, items such as Returns, Amazon Fee, Bank Charges, CRUK Commission, and Postage are currently included in the return data.
+Since these represent business expenses rather than true returns, they should be excluded from the return analysis for more accurate insights.
+- Improve product categorization, as many items are currently grouped under the OTHER category, which limits the clarity and accuracy of the analysis.

 ## Findings and Conclusion